dllllb/neurips2021-nethack-raph/README.md

 .
 ├── aicrowd.json           # Submission meta information - like your username
-├── apt.txt                # Packages to be installed inside docker image ├── data                   # Your local dataset copy - you don't need to upload it (read DATASET.md) ├── requirements.txt       # Python packages to be installed ├── test.py                # IMPORTANT: Your testing/prediction code, must be derived from NethackSubmission (example in test.py)
+├── apt.txt                # Packages to be installed inside docker image ├── requirements.txt       # Python packages to be installed
+├── rollout.py             # Your rollout code
+├── run.sh                 # Submission entrypoint
 └── utility                # The utility scripts to provide smoother experience to you.
     ├── docker_build.sh
     ├── docker_run.sh